-Keeping your weight down and eating a diet low in fat, sugar and salt but high in calcium and fibre will help protect your bones, joints and heart.
+Keeping your weight down and eating a diet low in sugar, salt and saturated fats but high in calcium, fibre and healthy fats will help protect your bones, joints and heart.

 Researchers are looking at whether eating phytoestrogens (natural oestrogens contained in foods such as soy, beans, grains and some fruit and vegetables) can help menopause symptoms.
 We don't know yet.
 However, these foods are healthy and low-fat, so are generally good choices.

 Some women may find some alternative therapies such as acupuncture, massage, homoeopathy or herbal remedies help.
 (It is recommended that you discuss with your doctor before taking ‘natural’ or ‘herbal’ remedies as some of these can interact with other medicines you may be taking, or can have unwanted side effects).